 If you use sys.path.append or sys.path.insert will append your path for a single program run only.

-- Compiled module coded in C and statically linked into Python
+- Compiled module written in C and statically linked into Python.

 - .NET component, written in the IronPython version of Python